 Three nights at Aqua Aloha Surf Waikiki Hotel*** (or similar) with breakfast in a standard room, Honolulu, Oahu

 From Oahu, you will fly to the breathtaking island of Kauai.
 Once again, you will have a rental car for the following days.
 We recommend a tour to Waimea Canyon, the Grand Canyon of the Pacific.
-Kauai is also famous for its 3,280-foot high mountain cliffs that rise from the ocean floor to form the magnificent Nā Pali Coast.
+Kauai is also famous for its 1,000-meter-high mountain cliffs that rise from the ocean floor to form the magnificent Nā Pali Coast.
 You can combine the tour with a boat trip along the Nā Pali Coast and a snorkeling excursion in the magnificent underwater world.
 The next day, a visit to Smith's Tropical Paradise is worthwhile.
 There are gardens, lagoons, exotic birds, and a train route that winds through a rainforest, a Polynesian village, over a Japanese island, through a Philippino village, and other exciting areas.

 Also worth seeing are the mystical wet and dry caves of Haena State Park.
 Discover the obtrude dry cave and two wet caves that glow with clear blue water.

 Be sure to take some time for the north coast of Kauai and its paradisiacal sceneries.
 As you drive along the breathtaking one-lane road, stop at Kilauea Point National Wildlife Refuge to see the picturesque lighthouse.
 From Hanalei, head down to the end of the road until you hit Haena State Park.
 Are you ready to embark on the famous Kalalau Trail?
 The views from the trail are breathtaking: the radiantly blue Pacific Ocean seamlessly crashes into the cape of protruding lava rocks of the Nā Pali Coast.
 Velvety green covered rocks extend far over the panorama, and occasionally a waterfall falls down the cliffs.